team7katas/sysopsquad/ADR/ADR-8-messaging-sync.md

 ## Title:
-ADR-8: Use message-based synchronization of customer data and ticket assignments.
+ADR-8: Use table-based synchronization of customer billing info

 ## Status:
 Proposed

 ## Context:
-Keep customer-facing data and expert ticket assignments in sync between domain parts.
+Since we use a separate database for customer data ([ADR-6](ADR-6-separate-customer-db.md) we need to keep this data in sync with administration database where the billing stuff is running.

 ## Decision:
-Since we use separate database for customer and expert data ([ADR-6](ADR-6-separate-customer-db.md) and [ADR-7](ADR-7-separate-experts-db.md)) we need to keep this data in sync with administration database.

-Insofar as we decided to use event-drive approach ([ADR-2](ADR-2-event-driven-broker.md)) we can leverage the messaging system to sync customer billing information changes and ticket assignment changes.
-This will allow communication to be more uniform across the system and will provide maximum decoupling between domain parts.
+Changing of the customer billing information is not an event that needs immediate reaction.
+This data will be used monthly by the payment service when it is time, so it is fine if this data will be silently replicated to the billing store.

 ## Consequences:

-Eventual consistency is fine here because administration data does not need actual state of the ticket assignment and customer billing info immediately when upon modification.

-Alternative would using table-level synchronization, but this will increase coupling of database schema and will require some sort of trigger-based notification what will significantly complicate implementation.
+Depending on the database vendor this can be implemented in a variety of ways.
+Some databases support table-based replication.
+In other cases it can be an ETL job that runs periodically.